The-Balance-FFXIV/balance-static/content/jobs/melee/ninja/basic-guide.md

 The only time we should **not use** Raiton within Trick Attack is when one of the following is met:

 1. We must disconnect from the boss, and do not have Phantom Kamaitachi nor have the option to use Suiton to prepare Trick Attack.
 Using Raton to disconnect and keep our GCD rolling is far better than using Throwing Dagger, even if that means one less Raiton + Raiju in Trick Attack.
 2. We need to prevent mudra **overcap** by using a Ninjutsu.
-If Trick is used strictly off cooldown, we won’t ever have this issue, and 2 Raitons will naturally be within Trick with little to no overcap.
+If Trick is used strictly off cooldown, we won’t ever have this issue, and two Raitons will naturally be within Trick with little to no overcap.
 However, a common occurrence is if we ever **hold** Trick Attack, normally for a mechanic.
 Any time we hold Trick Attack, we will overcap Mudra stacks if attempting to fit both Raitons within Trick.
-Therefore, 1 Raiton must be used outside of Trick Attack to prevent overcap.
+Therefore, one Raiton must be used outside of Trick Attack to prevent overcap.

 **Overcapping** should be avoided when it comes to our mudra stacks.
 This happens when our mudra ever stacks to x2.
 Any time spent with overcapped mudra is time that pushes our mudra cooldown backwards into our rotation timeline.
-Doing so can make fitting x2 Raitons into Trick difficult or even cost us an entire use of a Raiton by the end of the fight.
+Doing so can make fitting two Raitons into Trick difficult or even cost us an entire use of a Raiton by the end of the fight.

 Holding Trick and downtime are common causes for mudra overcap.
 Most of the time, it is best to use Raiton  to avoid overcap even if that means 1 less Raiton within Trick.